Meta tags can be a valuable tool in your SEO arsenal.

 As you can see, the viewport meta tag has two attributes: width and initial-scale.

 The width attribute specifies the width of the viewport in pixels.
-The initial-scale attribute specifies the initial zoom level of the page.
+The initial-scale specifies the initial zoom level of the page.

 You can also use other values such as minimum-scale, maximum-scale, and user-scalable.

 It is important to note that the viewport meta tag is not supported by all web browsers.
+However, it is supported by all major ones such as Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.

 If you want to learn more about the viewport meta tag, I recommend reading the W3Schools guide.